Why should I use CoinTracker?

 Sorry, we don’t make the rules!
 Feel free to contact your representative to let them know how you feel.

-Do you report my capital gains to the IRS?
+Do you report my capital gains to the government?

 Where can I get more information about cryptocurrency taxes?